-Provider Disputes 3.13
+3.13 Provider appeals

-We are committed to ensuring provider satisfaction.
-Our Customer Service department can be reached at (844) 526-2724.
-In addition to contacting our customer service department, our Provider Dispute Resolution Process provides a mechanism for you to communicate disputes in writing.
-We prefer to receive Provider Appeals electronically via the providers.eyesynergy.com Provider Appeal Resolution online form.
+We're here to help and are committed to supporting you and your practice.
+You can reach out to our Customer Service department at 844-606-2724.
+In addition to contacting our customer service department, our Provider Appeal Resolution Process provides a mechanism for you to communicate appeals in writing.

-Provider Dispute Types
+Provider Appeal Types

 - Claim

-- Appeal of Medical Necessity / Utilization Management Decision
+- Appeal of medical necessity/Utilization management decision

-- Request for Reimbursement of Overpayment
+- Request for reimbursement of overpayment

-- Seeking Resolution of a Billing Determination
+- Seeking resolution of a billing determination

 - Contract

-Provider Dispute Resolution Process
+Provider Appeal Resolution process